 That was, and is, my British Columbia.

 Even now, in my urban, suburban home, I can smell the rain coming and where it comes from.
 I eat lettuce, now,grown and harvested mere miles from my home that tastes worlds apart from the imports.
-My children embrace the rain, pick berries on the dykes, and know how precious it all is to us.We love the Canucks, even when they lose.
-I spent 6 hours on BC ferries to see The Tragically Hip sing Bobcaygeon ahead of schedule courtesy of a crew member on Vancouver Island.
+My family, we embrace the rain, pick berries on the dykes, and know how precious it all is to us.We love the Canucks, even when they lose.
+I spent 6 hours on BC ferries to see The Tragically Hip sing Bobcaygeon ahead of schedule courtesy of a crew member on Vancouver Island, in a concert under the most epic lightening story in twenty years.

 I’ve been broke.
 I’ve been flush.
 I’ve seen BC from top to bottom and there isn’t much I wouldn’t endorse to anyone else looking to visit.